I-is-as-I-does/Medicis/README.md

 Content will be detached from the src file, into its own file in `dist/`.
 As for the other collection files, a bundle is generated when running `'Groups'` commands in CLI.

+You can also create a similar file for group-wide config, in `src/collc/your-group/`, naming it after your group: `your-group.json`.
+The group bundle file will then include the group config, and wrap collections config in an 'items' property.

 ### Translation

 For each language your are planning translations, create a file in `src/transl` folder, named as follow: `collections-{language}.json`